sphinx-doc/sphinx/doc/extdev/appapi.rst

      documents.
    * ``''`` if a change in the setting will not need any special rebuild.

+   .. versionchanged:: 0.6
+      Changed *rebuild* from a simple boolean (equivalent to ``''`` or ``'env'``) to a string.
+However, booleans are still accepted and converted internally.

    .. versionchanged:: 0.4
       If the *default* value is a callable, it will be called with the config object as its argument in order to get the default value.
 This can be used to implement config values whose default depends on other values.

-   .. versionchanged:: 0.6
-      Changed *rebuild* from a simple boolean (equivalent to ``''`` or ``'env'``) to a string.
-However, booleans are still accepted and converted internally.

 .. method:: Sphinx.add_domain(domain)

+   Register a domain.

    Make the given *domain* (which must be a class; more precisely, a subclass of :class:`~sphinx.domains.Domain`) known to Sphinx.

    .. versionadded:: 1.0

 .. method:: Sphinx.override_domain(domain)

+   Override a registered domain.

    Make the given *domain* class known to Sphinx, assuming that there is already a domain with its ``.name``.
 The new domain must be a subclass of the existing one.

    .. versionadded:: 1.0

 .. method:: Sphinx.add_index_to_domain(domain, index)

+   Register a custom index for a domain.

    Add a custom *index* class to the domain named *domain*.  *index* must be a subclass of :class:`~sphinx.domains.Index`.